Social Effects of Alcoholism: Don’t Put The Family At Risk

 Between 5 and 6 percent of all U.S. adults and teenagers suffer from diagnosable alcoholism or the overlapping condition of non-addicted alcohol abuse.
-In addition, millions of Americans who don’t qualify for an alcohol-related diagnosis drink to excess at least on occasion.
+Besides, millions of Americans who don’t qualify for an alcohol-related diagnosis drink to excess, at least on occasion.
 The social consequences of alcohol are well-documented.
-They range from avoidable death and increased healthcare costs to family disruption, increased risks for poverty and lost workplace productivity.
+They range from avoidable death, and increased healthcare costs to family disruption, increased risks for poverty, and lost workplace productivity.
 All told, tens of thousands of lives are lost each year, and the country’s economic losses reach a total of hundreds of billions of dollars.

 Effects of Alcohol on Mortality Rates

-Alcoholics and other people who consume excessive amounts of alcohol have increased chances of dying prematurely.
-In some cases, the underlying source of problems is short-term, or acute.
+Alcoholics and other people who consume excessive amounts of alcohol have increased the chances of dying prematurely.
+In some cases, the underlying source of problems is short-term or acute.
 In other cases, long-term or chronic problems lead to fatal outcomes.
 Common acute causes of alcohol-related death include:

 - Motor vehicles accidents

 - Alcohol poisoning